Selena-JM/AdaptedCello_java_en/README.md

     - ghostscript
     - gnuplot

-- Need to modify the perl scripts to remove :
+- Need to modify all the perl scripts in resources>scripts to remove :

     ```
     $ENV{'PATH'} = '/bin:/usr/bin:/usr/local/bin';